Spot market rates continue to go up after the ELD mandate implementation date.

 “Nothing else has changed during that time to cause such a response,” he added.

-The ELD mandate requires non-exempt truckers to install FMCSA-compliant electronic logging devices.
+The ELD mandate requires non-exempt truckers to install FMCSA-registered electronic logging devices.

 Perry pointed out that the rate data showed a similar story.